 Picture a night of tunes and friendships new and old, seeking the alchemy of fulfillment in the glow of comrades circled in song.
 Twists and turns of phrase and plot brought Dee and Kerri together in just such a setting.
-Coiling cables, hoisting speakers, and buckling shoes and giving their all, they have come a long way from whiffling sound effects and harmonies in studio with local singer-songwriter Shawn McBurnie and his MN Arts Board grant project titled “Fearsome Critters” re-imagined the tall tales of river workers, loggers, mill workers and miners as fodder for song, the ensemble brought new breath and strains to yarns that had grown little-known since they were first spun by our forebears, SisterTree has come to animate and deluge with sound and solace the worker, the protector, the wearied parent, the lonesome soul, the rowdy friend, and the kindred spirit.
-In their musing of post-mythic Northwoods revivalism, Kerri and Dee found magic in the spontaneous harmony line–entwining voice and hopes with another can be intoxicating.
+Coiling cables, hoisting speakers, and buckling shoes and giving their all, they have come a long way from whiffling sound effects and harmonies in studio with local singer-songwriter Shawn McBurnie and his MN Arts Board grant project titled “Fearsome Critters,” where they re-imagined the tall tales of river workers, loggers, mill workers and miners as fodder for song.
+Where that ensemble brought new breath and strains to yarns that had grown little-known since they were first spun by our forebears, SisterTree has come to animate and deluge with sound and solace the worker, the protector, the wearied parent, the lonesome soul, the rowdy friend, and the kindred spirit.
+In their musing of post-mythic Northwoods revivalism, Kerri and Dee found magic in the spontaneous harmony line–and together they conjure something new.

-Thus, singers and stringers, Dee from Minnesota and Kerri from Northwest Montana, instantly recognized the spark of creativity and possibility, and set out to explore their own distinct sound.
+Thus, Dee from Minnesota and Kerri from Northwest Montana, instantly recognized the spark of creativity and possibility, and set out to explore their own distinct sound.
 Seeing each other through all kinds, the depth of their chosen sisterhood is reflected in the pooling of energy that is a source of joy to behold.

 A little bit about Dee:

-“Charming like a spright in the early morning dawn, with fresh laughter, beautiful voice and honest smile…”–Live Alive
+“Charming like a sprite in the early morning dawn, with fresh laughter, beautiful voice and honest smile…”–Live Alive

 “Dee has an engaging sound all her own; the warmth of her home comes out in her music and draws you in.” -Shawn McBurnie, Rumgumption

 A little bit about Kerri: